 In a baking dish, place the bread on the bottom and add the shredded cheese, cooked meat and vegetables chopped small.

 Add the mixture of milk/eggs and top the dish with more shredded cheese.
 Cover with foil and place in the refrigerator for a few hours or overnight.

 Overnight is better because the ingredients will have time to get friendly with each other.
 Friendly ingredients = delicious dish!

 The following day, preheat the oven to 350F/180C and place the dish inside.
 Bake the dish for about 40 minutes and check the inside.
 It is ready if it doesn’t jiggle when shaken.
 The dish should be golden brown on top, and the cheese should be melted.

 Remove it from the oven and let it sit for 5-10 minutes.
 While baking, the strata will puff up, but after you remove it from the oven, it will deflate.

 Note: If the dish was at room temperature, it might need only 40-45 minutes to bake.
-If the dish is super cold, out of the fridge, it might need another 5-10 minutes.
+If the dish was super cold, it might need another 5-10 minutes.
 The dish should reach 160F inside to make sure the eggs cook inside.
-Check and make sure you don’t over cook it!
+Check and make sure you don't overcook it!